-A completely automated process that takes applicants from inquiry to policy issue in a seamless digital experience.
-During that process, data is captured, validated, and processed using integrated tools to provide the carrier with the information it needs to assess the risk and underwrite the policy without relying on the applicant during every step of the process.
-After the policy is issued, the billing and claims experience should be equally as seamless with self-service portals, integrated chat, digital payments and communication via the policyholder's preferred channel.
+A completely automated process that takes applicants from inquiry to policy issue offers a seamless digital experience.
+Data is captured, validated, and processed using integrated tools to provide the carrier with the information it needs to assess the risk and underwrite the policy without involving the applicant at every step of the process.
+After the policy is issued, the billing and claims experience can also be seamless with self-service portals, integrated chat, digital payments and communication via the policyholder's preferred channel.

 Historically, size has been a huge advantage for larger insurers - the larger the company, the bigger the budgets to build out technology.
 As we all know, technology in the insurance space has traditionally lagged other industries.
 Traditionally, those big carriers would either build or buy systems and hire a fleet of programmers to add features they thought they needed...
 Not always successfully.